Christmas in Ireland is a cherished time for both young and old, and the festive period is filled with traditions and customs.

 Some of the main ones are:

-The weather during Christmas in Ireland varies wildly
+What is the weather during Christmas in Ireland like?

 While some countries experience consistent weather during the winter months, December in Ireland can be a mixed bag weather wise.